Rupayan52/String-Star-Manifold/README.md

 ## Integrity Logs
 The system has been verified at a 1000-bit scale over 100 epochs with **zero information loss**.
 $$I_{total} = I_{bulk} + I_{horizon} + I_{vacuum}$$
+## Citation
+"If you use this manifold in your research, please cite it as: Bandyopadhyay, R. (2026).
+Unitary Information Conservation in a Discrete N-Body Manifold.
+Zenodo. https://doi.org/10.5281/zenodo.19822537"